The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and

 If you are selling to businesses the Regulations prohibit you from giving misleading information to the other business that would deceive that business and affect, or be likely to affect, its economic behaviour.
 You are also prohibited from giving misleading information that injures, or is likely to injure, a competitor.

 The BPRs have a consumer equivalent: the Consumer Protection from Unfair Trading Regulations 2008 (CPRs); see 'Consumer protection from unfair trading' for more information.

 It is useful to look at both sets of regulations as they are similar and there are elements in each that overlap.
 All references to the 'Regulations' below are to the BPRs unless specified.

 These Regulations deal mainly with the potential misleading of traders, although there are rules on comparative advertising that can be targeted both at traders and consumers.

-Part 1 of the Regulations prohibits misleading advertising and also lays down strict guidelines for comparative advertising.
-It also ensures misleading advertising is not promoted by any code owner (namely a body responsible for a code of conduct).
+Part 1 of the Regulations prohibits misleading advertising and lays down strict guidelines for comparative advertising.
+It also ensures misleading advertising is not promoted by any code owner (a body responsible for a code of conduct).

 Parts 2 and 3 deal with the criminal offences and defences, and the enforcement duty respectively.